Stroud School, King Edward VI Preparatory School, Romsey

 The school day kicks off at 8.40am for Years 3 to 8, and 9am for Nursery to Year 2.
 Car park traffic is reduced by a staggered finish with Nursery and Reception ending at 3.30pm, Year 1 and 2 at 3.45pm, and Year 3 to Year 8 at 4.30pm.

 Siblings in pre-prep are offered free after-school care from 3.30pm to 4.30pm, while they wait for older siblings to finish, which is a lovely (and unusual) touch.
 All children can stay to complete prep – or take part in the many varied after-school activities – from 4.30pm to 5.45pm every day, for an extra charge.

 Activities include gymnastics, cricket, swimming, performing arts, debating and the intriguing Forensic Science among others.
 Farm Club is a real favourite among the younger years.

 WORD ON THE GROUND

 Stroud is known among parents for its warm, inclusive vibe.
-Pupils were working from portacabins for a long time, which was wearing a bit thin, but now there is a brand new KS2 building just opened, and the ‘huts’ are on their way out.
-Parent feedback about the lockdown home-learning provision has been very positive.
+Pupils were working from portacabins for a long time, which was wearing a bit thin, but now there is a new KS2 building the ‘huts’ are on their way out.

-Good for: An all-encompassing, wholesome approach to education with a good dose of outdoor learning and a family feel.
-Those that love horse riding will fall in love with ponies, Clippy and Button.
+Good for: An all-encompassing, wholesome approach to education with great academics, a good dose of outdoor learning and a family feel.
+Those that love horse riding will fall in love with ponies, Tully, Clippy and Buttons.